sryu81/u-boot-xlnx/README.md

 `fsbl.elf` in the Vivado project doesn't support QSPI boot.

-1. First, bring your `fsbl.elf` file from your Vivado project and change the name to `fsbl_sd.elf`
+1. bring your `fsbl.elf` from your Vivado/Vitis project and change the name to `fsbl_sd.elf`

-2. Second generate `fsbl_sf.elf` with following method:
+2. generate `fsbl_sf.elf` with following method:

 ```sh
 source /opt/Xilinx/Vitis/<Version>/settings64.sh